Persist files in Azure Cloud Shell

-For security, each user should provision their own storage.
+For security, each user should provision their own storage account.
 For role-based access control (RBAC), users must have contributor access or above at the storage account level.

 The file share also contains a 5-GB image that is created for you which automatically persists data in your

 Use existing resources

 By using the advanced option, you can associate existing resources.
 When the storage setup prompt appears, select Show advanced settings to view additional options.
 The drop-down menus are filtered for your assigned Cloud Shell region and the locally redundant storage and geo-redundant storage (GRS), and zone-redundant storage (ZRS) accounts.
 Go here to learn more about replication options for Azure Storage accounts.

 When selecting a Cloud Shell region you must select to mount a backing storage account in that region as well.